openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 #### Precedence scenarios
 1) User-defined tags on kube resources MUST continue to take precedence during create and update.
-   A warning is generated to inform the user about action not being applied on the list of user tags.
+   When there is a conflict between the user tags specified in the Infrastructure resource and the kube resource, the event generated on updates to the AWS resource tags will include details about the conflict.
+Note that if the conflict does not cause an update to the AWS resource tags, then the conflict will not be registered in an event.

    For example,

-   Existing tag in kube resource object like machine CR = `key_infra1 = custom_value`
+   Existing tag in `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value1`

-   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value1`
+   Tags specified in a kube resource updated to include a different value `key_infra1 = value2`

-   Action = The tag for AWS resource is maintained to `key_infra1 = custom_value`.
+   Action = The tag for AWS resource is updated to `key_infra1 = value2`.

-   Final tag set to AWS resource = `key_infra1 = custom_value`
+   Final tag set to AWS resource = `key_infra1 = value2`

-   Event action = An event is generated to notify user about the request status (success) to update tags for the AWS resource.
-A warning also must be generated about list of user-defined tags on which action is not applicable.
+   Event action = The event generated to notify the user about the request status (success) to update tags for the AWS resource will include details stipulating that the user tag specified for "key_infra1" in the Infrastructure resource was superseded by the tag specified for "key_infra1" in the kube resource.

 2) When a new user-defined tag is added on kube resources, it MUST override the tag in `.spec.platformSpec.aws`.
    A warning is generated to inform the user about action not being applied on the list of user tags.